johnmartinsson/bird-species-classification/README.md

 ```

 # Usage Instructions
-DISCLAIMER: I realized that the code for the last month of my thesis work had not been pushed.
-The code has now been pushed and I will try to tidy up this section so that it can be used to reproduce my results.

 This section explains how to preprocess the birdCLEF2016 dataset, how to split the data set in to a training and validation set, how to train a model on the training data, and how to evaluate the model on the valuation data.

 ## Preprocess